 The Use Case of the networked Automated Valet Parking will be transferred to the underground car park of the Elbphilharmonie Concert Hall in Hamburg in the further course of the funding project.
 The project will then serve as one of the anchor projects of the ITS World Congress 2021 in Hamburg.

 The implementation of the developed functions suitable for series production via the ITS G5 standard requires further developments in the field of standardization for the dissemination of cITS applications.
 Within the project, the standard-compliant applicability could be proven.
 However, different functions require a specific cITS application in order to extend the given communication messages application-specific.

 Therefore, a separate cITS app store is conceivable, where developers can publish their application.
 Infrastructure operators and vehicle manufacturers can then use it to install cITS apps and transparently point out the applicability of the functions.
 In this way, a rapid spread of infrastructure services can be achieved.

-As "Product Owner Smart Parking", Alexander Süssemilch will be happy to answer your questions and suggestions and is looking forward to an exchange.
+As "Portfolio Manager Mobility & Connected Services", Alexander Süssemilch will be happy to answer your questions and suggestions and is looking forward to an exchange.